netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **TODO** What is the implication of this?

-* Can an attacker, without having being able to encrypt/decrypt data, cause any harm?
-Can they redurect traffic to themselves?
-To prevent this, the server SCION stack should accept a new path only if the QUIC stack also accepts it!
+In the case of {{scion}}, to prevent this, the server SCION stack should accept a new path only if the
+QUIC stack also accepts it.
 This means we need to trigger a path validation and somehow learn whether it worked.
 Or we use our own validation process.
 Or we don't allow the path to change and require a new QUIC connection (with a new SCION connection)?